psathyrella/partis/docs/subcommands.md

   * total number of viterbi, forward, and naive hamming fraction calculations that have so far been made
   * total number of cluster merges that have so far been performed, broken down into hamming fraction merges and likelihood ratio (i.e. forward calculation) merges
   * a list of all cluster sizes in the current partition

+### get-selection-metrics (and `--get-selection-metrics` option to other actions)

+Calculate quantities for prediction of fitness/affinity.
+At the moment these are by default AA distance to clonal family consensus sequence (aa-cdist), and local branching index and ratio (lbi and lbr). aa-cdist is an excellent predictor of an antibody's affinity for an antigen, but it has no information about what that antigen is, so it should be paired with some method using non-sequence information, such as vaccination or cell sorting (see selection metric paper).
+Given an antibody of interest and its inferred ancestral lineage (you should infer its ancestors separately with e.g. linearham or raxml) lbr is an excellent predictor of which branches between those ancestors are likely to contain affinity-increasing mutations.
+You can either run the `get-selection-metrics` action on an existing partis output file, or add `--get-selection-metrics` when running the `partition` action.
+The former is generally better, since you can then pass in your own separately-inferred trees with `--treefname`, and also run several different versions without having to re-partition.

+Both lbi and lbr need a tree, so unless you pass in your own, partis will make one.
+Since we want this to be fast enough to run on all the families in a large repertoire, this uses a fairly heuristic approach to calculating trees.
+If this is run in the context of partitioning (so there's a clustering path available from hierarchical agglomeration), then that clustering path is used as the starting point for the tree.
+It is then refined by replacing any subtrees stemming from large multifurcations with a subtree inferred using FastTree (for instance, the first clustering step is to merge all sequences with similar inferred naive sequences, which results in such subtrees).
+If no clustering path information is available, FastTree is used to infer the tree for the entire cluster.
+This will make a tree for each cluster in the best partition that's larger than --min-tree-metric-cluster-size (default), and any additional clusters specificied by --write-additional-cluster-annotations, --calculate-alternative-annotations, --min-largest-cluster-size, etc., or restricted with --cluster-index.

+If you'd like a modern, browser-based package for visualizing the families and their trees and annotations, have a look at our other project, [Olmsted](http://www.olmstedviz.org/).

 ### view-output